 Fig. 1.9.
-The East Tennessee Technology Park (formerly the Oak Ridge K-25 Site).
+The East Tennessee Technology Park.

 The current mission of the ETTP is to reindustrialize and reuse site assets through leasing of vacated facilities and incorporation of commercial industrial organizations as partners in the ongoing environmental restoration (ER), decontamination and decommissioning (D&D), waste treatment and disposal, and diffusion technology development activities.